alwaysdata/documentation/accounts/billing/catalyst-prices.en.md

 {{% notice info %}}
-Adding/change of configuration operations prices are available in the [servers operation page]({{< ref "accounts/billing/servers-interventions" >}}).
+Adding/change of configuration operations prices are available in the [servers interventions page]({{< ref "accounts/billing/servers-interventions" >}}).
 Contact the [support](https://admin.alwaysdata.com/support/add/) for more information and plan the intervention.
 {{% /notice %}}

 [^1]: RAM is added per slot of 16GB.